umayerr/cfg-cli/git-commands.md

 ```

+# Linking local machine to remote repository

-## Clone remote repository to local machine
+### Option 1 - Clone remote repository to local machine
 ```
 git clone <remote>
 ```

-## Initialize git in local directory and push file in newly created remote
+### Option 2 - Initialize git in local machine and then link to remote repository
 Step 1 - Go to github.com and create a remote repository
 Step 2 - Go to the targated working directory using CLI and initialize git
 ```